developer-program/engineering-track/docs/security/owasp-top-10.md

 - Use [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) for transmitting sensitive data like session tokens
 - Configure web forms submitting PII data to use the `POST` method
 - Get SSL certificate from [Let's Encrypt](https://letsencrypt.org/), to enable secure connections with HTTPS.
 This means that all communications between your browser and the website are encrypted.
+- Force SSL: force some or all pages to be visited over SSL, e.g. with [express-force-ssl](https://github.com/battlejj/express-force-ssl)

 **More resources**: